 Continuing Education Opportunities for Counselors in Michigan

-- Michigan Social Work CE Collaborative: Although Michigan does not currently require professional counselors to pursue continuing education, this collaborative maintains a list of continuing education programs for social workers that might be of professional interest to Michigan counselors.
-The collaborative offers courses face-to-face in classrooms or online in the form of webinars, home study, or self-paced courses.
+- Michigan Social Work CE Collaborative Although Michigan does not currently require professional counselors to pursue continuing education, this collaborative maintains a list of continuing education programs for social workers.
+The collaborative offers on-campus classes and coursework online in the form of webinars, home study, or self-paced courses.
 Topics include bullying, anxiety, and racial justice.

-- American Counseling Association: ACA provides a variety of educational opportunities for Michigan counselors seeking professional development.
+- American Counseling Association ACA provides a variety of educational opportunities for Michigan counselors seeking professional development.
 These include an annual conference; interactive webinars; and online courses, podcasts, articles, and books.
-ACA members can take up to 12 online courses each year at no charge.
+ACA members can take up to 12 online courses each year at no additional charge.

-- NAMI Michigan: The Michigan affiliate of the National Alliance on Mental Illness advocates for both children and adults affected by mental illness and emotional disorders and their families.
-It operates numerous programs that educate the public and provides resources and support to individuals, families, and communities.
+- National Alliance on Mental Illness Michigan The Michigan affiliate of NAMI advocates for children and adults affected by mental illness and emotional disorders.
+NAMI operates numerous programs that educate the public and provides resources and support to individuals, families, and communities.

-- Michigan Association of Alcoholism and Drug Abuse Counselors, Inc.: MAADAC is an affiliate of the National Association of Alcoholism Counselors and Trainers.
-This nonprofit offers education, support, and mentorship, as well as medical benefits and liability insurance to those serving people suffering from alcohol and drug addiction.
+- Michigan Association of Alcoholism and Drug Abuse Counselors, Inc. MAADAC is an affiliate of the National Association of Alcoholism Counselors and Trainers.
+This nonprofit offers education, support, and mentorship, along with medical benefits and liability insurance to professionals who serve people suffering from alcohol and drug addiction.

-- Michigan Mental Health Networker: This website provides information about mental health services in Michigan for treatment professionals, social service organizations, and the public.
-It lists agencies, therapists, support groups, and treatment services by location and provides links to resources and additional reading material.
+- Michigan Mental Health Networker This website provides information about mental health services in Michigan for treatment professionals, social service organizations, and the public.
+The site lists agencies, therapists, support groups, and treatment services by location and offers links to resources and additional reading material.

-- Michigan Mental Health Counselors Association: The goal of MMHCA is to promote mental health in Michigan and support mental health counseling professionals through advocacy and education.
-It offers networking opportunities and professional training related to topics like human trafficking.
+- Michigan Mental Health Counselors Association MMHCA promotes mental health in Michigan and supports mental health counseling professionals through advocacy and education.
+The association offers networking opportunities and professional training related to topics like human trafficking.

-- Michigan Counseling Association: MCA was founded in 1965 and represents the state's largest association for professional counselors.
-MCA helps these professionals by providing continuing education opportunities, publications, and advocacy services.
-It actively distributes information regarding potential legislation that could impact professional counselor's in Michigan and their clients.
+- Michigan Counseling Association MCA was founded in 1965 and operates as the state's largest association for professional counselors.
+MCA helps professionals by providing continuing education opportunities, publications, and advocacy services.
+The association actively distributes information regarding potential legislation that could impact professional counselor's in Michigan and their clients.

-- Michigan School Counselor Association: MSCA is a leading voice for professional school counselors in Michigan, providing information about current developments in the field, state and national legislative updates, and breaking news on counseling issues.
-It also recognizes a school counselor of the year, runs an annual conference, and offers a scholarship for graduate study.
+- Michigan School Counselor Association MSCA is a leading voice for professional school counselors in Michigan, providing information about current developments in the field, state and national legislative updates, and breaking news on counseling issues.
+MSCA also recognizes a school counselor of the year, runs an annual conference, and offers a scholarship for graduate study.